sunnysideup/silverstripe-upgrader/README.md

 Then you can run this script with `upgrade-code <command>` in your project root.
 If not running in the root, use --root-dir=/path.

+### Symphony packages install issues

+Usually the requirements for symfony packages are loose enough to allow ^3 or ^4.
+In my SS 4.2. installation I see that the silverstripe/serve module (for behat testing) requires ^3.

+You can run `composer why symfony/process` to see what requires it?

+Often you can explicitly require a newer version of Symfony packages then re-run your install command for packages like the upgrader, e.g. `composer require symfony/process ^4 && composer require-dev silverstripe/upgrader`

 ## Available commands

 The following commands are available: